Sacramento Online Orientation

 - Read the “Important Information.”
 Click “I have read the above.”
 (This information provides students with add and drop deadlines, the refund schedule, late fee schedule, etc.)

 - Now you can register.
-You will see a list of courses organized alphabetically by the course ID number (i.e. CNS 501S, DBS 506S).
-Click on the course ID number of the course you want to add, and then you will see a window where you can add the course.
-Click “Add Course.”
+You will see a list of courses organized alphabetically by the course ID number (i.e. CNS 501M, DBS 506M).
+Next to each available course, you can add to a cart.
+Above the course listing, you will find a shopping cart icon, where you can review your selctions.

-- Click the “Submit for Approval” button to make sure each of your courses reads “Submitted.”
+- Click the “Submit for Registration” button to make sure each of your courses reads “Submitted.”
 Your registration will not be complete without this step!

 Coursework and Books